CertifaiAI/CertifAI-Knowledge-Base/.github/ISSUE_TEMPLATE/classifai_common_issue.md

 ---
-name: Common issue
+name: Classifai Common Issue
-about: Describe an issue faced by users/ Issue that users are not clear about
+about: Describe an issue faced by users/ Issue that users are not clear about for Classifai
 title: 'COMMON ISSUE: [ISSUE TITLE]'
 labels: classifai common issue
 assignees: ''